 Borrower category Borrower rating Definition Claims classified under the Financial Revitalization Act Normal borrowers 1-8 Borrowers with favorable business conditions who have been confirmed to have no particular problematic financial circumstances.
-Borrowers requiring caution Normal claims Substandard borrowers 12 Either some or all of the debt of these borrowers requiring caution is under management.
-Substandard claims Borrowers in danger of bankruptcy Borrowers in this category are having financial difficulties but are not bankrupt.
-Management improvement plans and the like are progressing poorly, and these borrowers are highly likely to fall into bankruptcy.
-Doubtful claims Effectively bankrupt borrowers 14 Although not legally or formally in bankruptcy, these borrowers are experiencing severe financial difficulties and are realistically falling into bankruptcy as their lack of potential for restructuring has been confirmed.
-Claims in bankruptcy, Bankrupt borrowers 15 These borrowers are in bankruptcy, legally and formally.
-Specifically, these borrowers are in bankruptcy or liquidation, under corporate reorganization, bankruptcy proceedings or civil rehabilitation, or have had transactions suspended by a bill clearinghouse. reorganization claims, and similar claims
+Borrowers requiring caution 9-11 Borrowers in this category are experiencing week or unstable business conditions, or are hav issues with their finances.
+These borrowers need to be managed with caution. - Normal claims Substandard borrowers 12 Either some or all of the debt of these borrowers requiring caution is under management.
+Substandard claims Borrowers in danger of bankruptcy Doubtful claims Effectively bankrupt borrowers 14 Although not legally or formally in bankruptcy, these borrowers are experiencing severe financial difficulties and are realistically falling into bankruptcy as their lack of potential for restructuring has been confirmed.
+Claims in bankruptcy, reorganization claims, Bankrupt borrowers 15 These borrowers are in bankruptcy, legally and formally.
+Specifically, these borrowers are in bankruptcy or liquidation, under corporate reorganization, bankruptcy proceedings or civil rehabilitation, or have had transactions suspended by a bill clearinghouse. and similar claims